HTML Minification for Static Sites

 --collapse-whitespace --remove-comments --remove-optional-tags --remove-redundant-attributes --remove-script-type-attributes --remove-tag-whitespace --use-short-doctype --minify-css true --minify-js true

-So, for a site folder named build
+So, for a site folder named build, the entire command looks like this:

 html-minifier --input-dir ./build --output-dir ./build --file-ext html --collapse-whitespace --remove-comments --remove-optional-tags --remove-redundant-attributes --remove-script-type-attributes --remove-tag-whitespace --use-short-doctype --minify-css true --minify-js true